LER0ever/EverVim/README.md

 * * *

-**This branch of EverVim should not be considered as stable until its name become 'master'.**
+**This branch of EverVim is in pre-pre-pre-alpha stage, and should not be considered as stable until its name becomes 'master'.**

 * * *